-Compiler's notes. - The bracketed word "by" in Subsection F was inserted by the secretary of state.
+Bracketed material. - The bracketed word "by" in Subsection F was inserted by the secretary of state.

-Jurisdiction, etc., of justices of the peace transferred. - The office of justice of the peace has been abolished, and the jurisdiction, powers and duties have been transferred to the magistrate court.
+The office of justice of the peace was abolished, and the jurisdiction, powers and duties were transferred to the magistrate court.
 See 35-1-38 NMSA 1978.

-Constitutional violation by planned distribution. - The plan of distribution of community grant land proposed disclosed a pronounced absence of primary and elemental concepts of due process and equal protection of the laws, in violation of constitutional guaranties existing in favor of owners of the beneficial interest in the common lands of the grant, where interests in the land were to be determined by drawings in a lottery and where it was uncertain how it was to be determined by the Special Master, who were the owners of beneficial interests in the common lands eligible for participation in the lottery.
+Constitutional violation by planned distribution. - The plan of distribution of community grant land proposed disclosed a pronounced absence of primary and elemental concepts of due process and equal protection of the laws, in violation of constitutional guaranties existing in favor of owners of the beneficial interest in the common lands of the grant, where interests in the land were to be determined by drawings in a lottery and where it was uncertain how it was to be determined by the special master, who were the owners of beneficial interests in the common lands eligible for participation in the lottery.
 Armijo v.
-Town of Atrisco, 62 N.M.
-440, 312 P.2d 91 (1957).
+Town of Atrisco, 1957-NMSC-045, 62 N.M.
+440, 312 P.2d 91.

-Distribution plan contrary to law. - The means to be employed for making a distribution of the lands of the grant not only amounted to a violation of the statute law of this state prohibiting lotteries, but as well amounted to a dissipation of the assets of the corporation, contrary to law, where interests in land were to be determined by drawings in a lottery and where it was uncertain how it was to be determined by the Special Master, who were the owners of beneficial interests in the common lands eligible for participation in the lottery.
+Distribution plan contrary to law. - The means to be employed for making a distribution of the lands of the grant not only amounted to a violation of the statute law of this state prohibiting lotteries, but as well amounted to a dissipation of the assets of the corporation, contrary to law, where interests in land were to be determined by drawings in a lottery and where it was uncertain how it was to be determined by the special master, who were the owners of beneficial interests in the common lands eligible for participation in the lottery.
 Armijo v.
-Town of Atrisco, 62 N.M.
-440, 312 P.2d 91 (1957).
+Town of Atrisco, 1957-NMSC-045, 62 N.M.
+440, 312 P.2d 91.

 Grant land held not tax exempt. - The lands within the community grant of the town of Tome, incorporated under Laws 1897, ch.
 86 (now repealed) and 2148 through 2184, 1897 Comp., were not exempt from taxation under N.M.
 Const., art.
 VIII, § 7.
 Board of Trustees v.
-Sedillo, 28 N.M.
-53, 210 P. 102 (1922).
+Sedillo, 1922-NMSC-027, 28 N.M.
+53, 210 P. 102).

 Presumption is that public officials perform their duties.
 Davis v.
 Westland Dev.
-Co., 81 N.M.
-296, 466 P.2d 862 (1970).
+Co., 1970-NMSC-039, 81 N.M.
+296, 466 P.2d 862.

 Lack of standing in quiet title suit. - Where a land grant association's board of trustees had not called an election by its members or the trustees as required by law and had not identified the persons having an interest in the lands claimed by the association who had a right to vote at an election and the treasurer had not furnished a surety bond, the association lacked standing as a land grant community or board to assert a claim of title to lands at issue in a suit to quiet title.
 Cordova v.
-Broadbent, 107 N.M.
-215, 755 P.2d 59 (1988).
+Broadbent, 1988-NMSC-042, 107 N.M.
+215, 755 P.2d 59.

 Irrelevant proof as to deed. - Proof that deeds relied upon by grantees of town property were signed by different people and that grantees were not heirs of land grant was irrelevant on question of forgery and inadequacy of description.
 Davis v.
 Westland Dev.
-Co., 81 N.M.
-296, 466 P.2d 862 (1970).
+Co., 1970-NMSC-039, 81 N.M.
+296, 466 P.2d 862.

 Valid heirs hold title as tenants in common. - All the valid heirs to a community land grant are considered to hold title as tenants in common.
 Apodaca v.
-Tome Land & Imp.
-Co., 91 N.M.
-591, 577 P.2d 1237 (1978).
+Tome Land & Improvement Co., 1978-NMSC-018, 91 N.M.
+591, 577 P.2d 1237.